DRIVING MISS DAISY

 MUSEUM OF CONTEMPORARY ART JACKSONVILLE

 333 N. Laura St., Downtown, 366-6911.
 Ian Bogost’s Project Atrium installation continues through March 10.
 “Slow: Marking Time in Photography and Film” continues through April 7.
-“First Coast Portfolio: A Juried Art Educators Exhibition” features art by local educators on the First Coast through March 31.
-Sculptor Michael Aurbach, a Vanderbilt professor, is the featured artist at the fourth annual Barbara Ritzman Devereux Visiting Artist Exhibition, lecture and workshop, through April 28 at MOCA’s UNF Gallery of Art.
-The exhibit is held concurrently at UNF and the Museum of Contemporary Art Jacksonville.
+“First Coast Portfolio: A Juried Art Educators Exhibition” features art by local educators in the First Coast community through March 31.

 MUSEUM OF SCIENCE & HISTORY

 1025 Museum Circle, Southbank, 396-6674.
-The exhibit “RACE: Are We So Different?” – a traveling exhibit developed by the American Anthropological Association – tells the story of race through the frameworks of science, history and contemporary experiences.
-The exhibit is displayed through April 28.
+The exhibit “RACE: Are We So Different?” — a traveling exhibit developed by the American Anthropological Association — tells the story of race through the frameworks of science, history and contemporary experiences.
+The exhibit is on display through April 28.